kamitu-sm/ictlife/ec2_instance/readme.md

 # AWS-Script
-A script to list resources using the aws cli
+A script to deploy EC2 Instances on AWS

-This script takes a single arguement (Your AWS credential file) and lists a couple of resources into a json output like file that can then be parsed programattically or via other shell commands
+This script takes a two arguements, your profile (which defines the region to create the EC2 instance) and a file path for the file that contains your security group id and ssh key name that your instance will be using.

 Step 1: